cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

 ##(Optional) Step 1: Set Up Your Environment

-If you are still working in the same Google Cloud Shell session from the [Deploying BOSH for CFCR on GCP](deploying-bosh-gcp/) topic, skip to [Step 2: Configure Load Balancers](#step-2-configure-load-balancers).
+If you are still working in the same Google Cloud Shell session from the [Paving Infrastructure on GCP](paving-infrastructure-gcp/) topic, skip to [Step 2: Deploy BOSH Director](#step-2-deploy-bosh-director).

 If you have started a new Google Cloud Shell session, perform the following steps:

-1. Set the prefix and zone from the [Step 1: Set Up Your Shell Environment](deploying-bosh-gcp/#step-1-set-up-your-shell-environment) section of the [Deploying BOSH for CFCR on GCP](https://docs-kubo.cfapps.io/installing/gcp/deploying-bosh-gcp/) topic as environment variables.
+1. Set the prefix and zone from the [Step 1: Set Up Your Shell Environment](paving-infrastructure-gcp/#step-1-set-up-your-shell-environment) section of the [Paving Infrastructure on GCP](https://docs-kubo.cfapps.io/installing/gcp/paving-infrastructure-gcp/) topic as environment variables.
 For example:
 	<p class="terminal">$ export prefix=my-kubo
 $ export zone=us-west1-a
 $ export network=kubo-network